myspc-development/art-test/docs/README.md

 # ArtPulse Dashboard Implementation Codex

 This directory groups all documentation by audience and feature area.
-Start with the [Codex Index](./codex_index.md) for a high-level roadmap.
+Start with the [Codex Index](./codex_index.md) or the [homepage](./index.md) for a high-level roadmap.

 ## Quick Index